joeldipops/StealthJrpg/README.md

 # Battle Screen

 - Ring of 8 tiles, plus 1 in the centre.
+- It takes 2 moves to get to and from the middle tile
+- All other tiles are 1 move apart.
 - Any number of mobs can occupy each tile.
 - Relative positions within a tile will be determined by order enterted and direction entered from.